David Nicholas (journalist)

-Sir David Nicholas (25 January 1930 – 4 June 2022) was a British broadcast journalist, ITN editor-in-chief, chief executive (1977–1989), and chairman (1989–91).
+Sir David Nicholas (25 January 1930 – 4 June 2022) was a British broadcast journalist, ITN editor-in-chief, chief executive (1977–1989) and chairman (1989–91).

 Early life

-Nicholas was born on 25 January 1930 in Tregaron, Cardiganshire (Ceredigion).
+Nicholas was born in Tregaron, Cardiganshire, Wales on 25 January 1930.
 He was the son of Daniel Nicholas, a bank's chief cashier, and his wife Elizabeth (née Williams).
 He was brought up in Glynneath, Glamorgan, and attended Neath grammar school.
 After graduating in English (Bachelor of Arts) from the University College of Wales, Aberystwyth, and doing national service in the Army's education corps (from 1951 to 1953), Nicholas became a journalist.
 He worked on The Yorkshire Post, then worked on The Daily Telegraph as a subeditor.

 Career

 Nicholas joined ITN in 1960 as a subeditor.
 He also did a weekend shift on The Observer.
 He worked his way up to chief sub and then deputy editor in 1963.
 He was the producer of ITN's News at Ten programme at its inception.
 He was editor-in-chief, and produced election night coverage from 1966 to 1987 as well as the Apollo Moon landing coverage, and ITN special programmes.
 He became chief executive of ITN from 1977 to 1989, and then chairman from 1989 until his retirement in 1991.
 He was also a director of Channel 4 from 1992 to 1997 and chair of Sports News TV from 1996 to 2003.
 He was Visiting Editor at the Graduate School of Journalism at Berkeley (from 1993) and the School of Journalism, University of Boulder, Colorado (from 1994).
 He was also Chairman of the Deptford Challenge Trust from 1996 to 2005 and a Member of the Council of Goldsmiths College, London, from 1996 to 2003.